nzzdev/Q-isotype/README.md

 ##### Groups

-The `Groups` component will be used if there are more than 2 rows.
-It will show the icons among each other.
+The `Groups` component will be used if there is one or more than 2 rows.
+It will show the groups below each other.

 #### Countability and Icon Size